 I want to work as hard as I can and make as much as I can and make it the best it can be.
 I want to work with great people who really care about what they make and for whom it’s made.

 Over the course of the past two decades, I’ve made clothes, type, identities, music, musical instruments, albums, websites, car parts, furniture, and (re)built cars.
 I spent several years apprenticing as a bespoke tailor.
 After which I ran an auto upholstery shop.
 In 2009, I became actively involved in both graphic and type design.
 I graduated with honors from The State University of New York Fredonia with a BFA in Graphic Design.

 ★Typeface Development (Opentype Coding, Hinting, Spacing, Kerning)

 ★If you can think of it, I can help you do it

-Along with designing and releasing retail type I have designed custom type for Hamilton Wood Type Foundry, Ian Lynam Design/Wordshape, P22 Type Foundry, Samarskaya & Partners, Vans and many others.
+Along with designing and releasing retail type I have designed custom type for Hamilton Wood Type Foundry, Ian Lynam Design/Wordshape, P22 Type Foundry, Samarskaya & Partners, Vans, Vassar College and many others.
 I am also co-administrator of TypeDrawers.
 I am available for both graphic and type design and would be more than happy to work with you.